SpriteSixis/Prompt-Generator-for-AI-Text-to-Image-Models/README.md

 ## Quick Start

-Open `index.html` in your browser to start creating prompts!
+Visit [AI Prompt Generator](aipromptgenerator.art) or download the code and open `index.html` in your browser to start creating prompts!
 If you prefer not to start from scratch, click the **Randomize** button to populate the fields with words from a default database (which might be updated in the near future).

 ## How It Works